srikhs/cypress-example/README.md

 # Introduction
-This is an example project about using Cypress with a react application along with build pipeline setup.
+This is an example project to run automated accessibility tests in CI/CD pipelines using Cypress for a react application.

 [![Build Status](https://dev.azure.com/saisrikanth-r/cypress-example/_apis/build/status/srikhs.cypress-example?branchName=master)](https://dev.azure.com/saisrikanth-r/cypress-example/_build/latest?definitionId=5&branchName=master)

 # Getting Started
 This project was bootstrapped with [Create React App](https://github.com/facebookincubator/create-react-app).

-This project uses - React + Redux saga + Typescript + Cypress + Office Fabric React.
+This project uses - React + Redux saga + Typescript + Cypress + axe-core + Office Fabric React.

 This example contains a React application with a very simple Contact form.
-The accessibility tests are run using Cypress.
+The accessibility tests are run using Cypress and axe-core.
 The azure devops build pipeline for this example is located at the pipelines folder of this repository.

 ## Steps to run Cypress tests and the application
 1. Clone this Repository